A Declaration Of The Rights Of Magicians By H.G. Parry

 Nothing and no one is beyond this idea.
-You have a vision you believe to be correct and then become so fearful of losing it that you start doing all the wrong things, become paranoid and cutting out those that you trusted above all, your voice of reason.
+You have a vision you believe to be correct and then become so fearful of losing it that you start doing all the wrong things.
+You become paranoid and cut out those that you trusted above all.
 And nothing good comes of that.
-Especially when someone, or something is there to play on those fears, the anger, the desire.
-And is willing to handle it all.
+Especially when someone, or something is there to play on those fears, the anger, the desire, and is willing to handle it all.
 For a very, tiny price.

 It is never small.
 It is never tiny.
 And nothing good ever comes of it.
 So, when a dark figure comes to Robespierre and offers him support in bringing his version of France to fruition by awakening weak magic in his blood?
 Robespierre jumps at the chance, for France, of course.